PHP: Extracting characters from string

 <?php $firstName = 'Alexander'; print_r($firstName[-1]); // => r

-A, even though it's index inside the square brackets is specified by a variable, rather than a specific number.
+A, but the index inside the square brackets is written as a variable instead of a number:

 <?php $firstName = 'Alexander'; $index = 0; print_r($firstName[$index]); // => A

-- the third character from the first string;
+- The third character from the first line.

-- the second character from the second string;
+- The second character from the second line.

-- the forth character from the third string;
+- The fourth character from the third line.

-- the fifth character from the second string;
+- The fifth character from the second line.

-- the third character from the second string.
+- The third character from the second line.